 We try and give every student the opportunity during their time here to undertake some work experience but this tends to be when they are ready, rather than in Year 10 as is currently the case in mainstream schools.
 Pupils are supported by our staff as required and they all complete a logbook of their experiences as well as preparation work before they attend their placements.

-Learners are supported to give ideas about work experience placements, and are exposed to inhouse opportunities through ASDAN accredited work, Enterprise Projects and links with local employers and the community.
+Learners are supported to give ideas about work experience placements, and are exposed to in-house opportunities through ASDAN accredited work, Enterprise Projects and links with local employers and the community.
 We are proud of the links we have with local employers to be able to volunteer and undertake work experience placements frequently across the year.

 A structured programme of work experience is available through the curriculum offer at Key Stage 4 and upwards, and prior to this through learning experiences built into the long term planning for other learners.
 We also ensure we have taken into account the statutory guidance through the Careers Strategy which was released by the Government this year, and enables students to undertake meaningful encounters with employers from Year 7 to Year 13.

 Successful placements in the past have included, Penwith College Motor Mechanics, Moorvue Farm, Manna’s Café, Costa Coffee, Poppies Cafe, The Minack Theatre, local busking opportunities in Penzance Town Centre and Transformations Hair Salon.

-The school has recently started working with a dedicated Enterprise Coordinator from Cornwall Council, who is linked with all schools in the SPT to develop work experience, enterprise and work-related mentoring with local businesses across the local area.
+The school also works closely with a dedicated Enterprise Coordinator from Cornwall Council, who is linked with all schools in the SPT to develop work experience, enterprise and work-related mentoring with local businesses across the town and surrounding areas.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.